ipa-lab/docs.hackingbuddy/src/app/docs/dev-guide/dev-quickstart/page.md

         self._sliding_history = SlidingCliHistory(self.llm)

         # capabilities are actions that can be called by the LLM
-        # `run_command`: This capability allows the LLM to execute commands via SSH.
+        # This capability allows the LLM to execute commands via SSH.
-        self._capabilities["run_command"] = SSHRunCommand(conn=self.conn)
+        self.add_capability(SSHRunCommand(conn=self.conn), default=True)

-        # `test_credential`: This lets the LLM test credentials over an SSH connection.
+        # This lets the LLM test credentials over an SSH connection.
-        self._capabilities["test_credential"] = SSHTestCredential(conn=self.conn)
+        self.add_capability(SSHTestCredential(conn=self.conn))

         # This method counts how many tokens a text query contains by encoding the query
         # and then measuring the length of the resulting tokens.
         self._template_size = self.llm.count_tokens(template_next_cmd.source)

-    # Every agent that is based on the `RoundBasedUseCase` has to implement the
+    # Every agent that is based on the `Agent` has to implement the
-    # `perform_round` function.
-This reason why this function is important is due
+    # `perform_round` function: it outlines the specific actions or behaviors
-    # to the fact that it outlines the specific actions or behaviors the agent will
+    # the agent will carry out in each round of its operation.
+It is executed
-    # carry out in each round of its operation.
-It is executed in sequence
+    # in sequence and manages all interactions with the system and the LLM.
+If
-    # and manages all interactions with the system and the LLM.
-If the method returns
+    # the method returns `True`, the agent's execution is halted.
+Otherwise,
-    # `True`, the agent's execution is halted.
-Otherwise, the execution continues
+    # the execution continues until a predefined maximum number of turns is
-    #until a predefined maximum number of turns is reached.
+    # reached.
     def perform_round(self, turn):
         got_root : bool = False